 The 2019 Outdoor Retailer Snow Show was a hit.
 Black Sheep spent 3 days on the ground running from booth to booth checking out all the new invitations that the public should be able to get their hands on within the next year!
-It was hard and took a lot of thought, but here is what really stood out to us and is taking Black … Continue reading OR Snow Show 2019 – Awards!
+It was hard and took a lot of thought, but here is what really stood out to us and is taking Black … Continue reading Winter OR 2019 – Awards!

 This year’s Winter Outdoor Retailer / Snow Show was a bit underwhelming.
 There wasn’t as much new and innovative kit to check out as I’ve come to expect.
 And unfortunately footwear was no exception though there were definitely a few highlights.
 Five Ten and Lowa, didn’t have anything new for winter while other brands such as Salewa weren’t even at the show.
 However, that’s not … Continue reading Winter OR 2019: Footwear